-It happens to the best of us—popping into the grocery store for a few items only to wind up with a towering basket and a whopper of a grand total.
-If you’ve found yourself wondering how to save money on groceries, you’ll be glad to know there are dozens of ways to keep your wallet just as full as your cart—from using coupons to downloading grocery savings apps and more.
-Keep scrolling to find our smart and savvy list of hacks to help you save money the next time you grab a cart.
+We’ve all been there.
+Needing just a few items at the grocery store only to end up with a full basket and a whopper of a grand total.
+If you’re determined to lower your bottom line and save money on groceries, you’ll be glad to know there are plenty of ways to keep your wallet just as full as your cart—from using coupons to downloading grocery savings apps and more.
+Keep scrolling to find our smart and savvy list of hacks on how to save money the next time you’re cruising the aisles.

 You may be tempted to reach for those containers of ready-chopped onions, celery, and carrots, but they also come with a higher price tag.
 According to consumerreports.org, you'll be paying almost double for that pre-prepped status.
 Instead, opt for buying the entire vegetable and set aside time for choppings.